 Working within a live project brief, you'll explore a collaborative brief that sits with your pathway specialism.
 You'll be working within a studio environment to negotiate with your tutors the nature of the brief.
 You'll be applying for a role within the group in order to facilitate a professional collaboration.

 You'll complete a placement and on completion you will present an evaluation of your learning.
 While on placement, you'll be required to write a weekly journal in the form of a live blog, outlining your weekly tasks and what you've learnt from your experience.
+Our students continue to work at a number of high profile companies including JW Anderson, Karla Otto, Prada, Vogue and Dazed.

 Image and Identity